realworldocaml/book/book/testing/README.md

 meaningful exception if the arguments are unequal.

 Here's what our new test looks like.
-You'll notice that it's a little more concise, mostly because this is a less verbose way to express the comparison function.
+You'll notice that it's a little more concise, mostly because this is a more concise way to express the comparison function.

 ```ocaml file=examples/test_eq-inline_test/test.ml